AVEVA/AVEVA-Samples/ocs_samples/basic_samples/OmfIngress/DotNet/readme.md

 The aforementioned appsettings.json file has placeholders for the names of the connection, as well as a client Id to map a device to the topic.
 You must fill in those values as well.

-Set up IngressService
+Set up OmfIngressService
 ----------------------

 The example works through one interface:

-* IOmfIngress for for configuring OMF Connections and sending OMF Messages
+* IOmfIngressService for for configuring OMF Connections and sending OMF Messages

-The following code block illustrates how to configure the IngressService to use throughout the sample:
+The following code block illustrates how to configure the OmfIngressService to use throughout the sample:

 ```
     AuthenticationHandler authenticationHandler = new AuthenticationHandler(address, clientId, clientSecret);